JanssenProject/jans/docs/cedarling/reference/cedarling-logs.md

 ### Debug Log Sample

 The result of the authorization is quite extensive because we log all `cedar-policy` entity information for forensic analysis.
 We cannot truncate the data, as it may contain critical information.

+Below is an example from `authorize_unsigned` with a single User principal:

 ```json
 {